Introduction

 Bigger Piles

 Larger piles are required to win tricks.
 Players need five tricks to start the game, and after that, they only need three tricks to win the pile (instead of two).
-Alters the dynamic of the game, influencing the number of tricks needed for victory.
+It alters the dynamic of the game, influencing the number of tricks required for victory.

 No Trump